 - A student enrolled full–time summer and full–time academic year who received a PA State Grant for all three terms would be required to complete 36 new credits during that time.

 Remedial Credits—the successful completion of a remedial class may not always count towards the PA State Grant academic progress requirement.
 Students receiving a PA State Grant who are taking remedial courses should consult with the Center for Enrollment Services.

 Financial Aid Appeals

-- Other extenuating circumstances which are beyond the student's control
+Other documented unexpected circumstances beyond the student’s control.

 Note: The above appeal process is for Federal Title IV aid only.
 This does not apply to the Pennsylvania State Grant program (PHEAA).
 All appeals of State Grant progress must be sent directly to PHEAA State Grant Division.
 For additional information on Pennsylvania State Grant appeals, please call 1-800-692-7392.